What is franchise law?

 Any franchisee is required to pay fees to the franchisor in order to purchase their own branch of the franchise.

 In Hawaii, Minnesota, Mississippi, Nebraska, and South Dakota, the franchise must have an association with a community of interest rather than a marketing plan.
-In other words, these states require that a business have a specific desired demographic, association with trademark and required fee.
+In other words, these states require that a business have a specific desired demographic, association with trademark and the required fee.

 3 Categories of Franchise Law